The Jan Vishwas (Amendment of Provisions) Bill, 2023

 Changes in Grievance Redressal Mechanisms

-Proposes changes in the grievance redressal mechanisms
+- Proposes changes in the grievance redressal mechanisms, introducing one or more Adjudicating Officers.

 Compounding of Offences

-Introduces the concept of compounding of offences in some provisions
+- Introduces the concept of compounding of offences in some provisions.

 Periodic Revision of Fines and Penalties